Brevan Howard Asset Management LLP: Modern Slavery Transparency Statement

 About this privacy notice

-The Fund is a data controller in respect of your personal data for the purposes of data protection law, such as the European Union’s General Data Protection Regulation.
+The Fund is a data controller in respect of your personal data for the purposes of data protection law, such as the European Union’s General Data Protection Regulation and the Cayman Islands’ Data Protection Law, 2017.
 The Fund is responsible for ensuring that it uses your personal data in compliance with data protection law.

 International Fund Services (Ireland) Limited, the Fund’s administrator, is a data processor in respect of your personal data for the purposes of data protection law and will generally process personal data provided to it in connection with an investment in the Fund in accordance with the Fund’s instructions, and the Fund will generally act as the data controller of any such personal data.